boostorg/leaf/doc/whitepaper.md

 In C++, the default mechanism for dealing with failures is exception handling.
 In this case, the check for errors is not only generic but completely automated: *by default*, if a function fails, the error will be communicated to the caller.
 Literally, the programmer can't forget to check the *failure flag*.

 The drawback of virtually all implementations is overhead, both in terms of space and speed.
-Below we'll analyze the reasons for this overhead, and point out ways to alleviate them in future ABIs.
+Below we'll analyze the reasons for this overhead, and point out ways to alleviate them.

 #### 6.2.1.
+Contemporary ABIs

+Contemporary C++ exception handling is notorious for overhead<sup>[3](#reference)</sup>.
+There are two major flavors of exception handling implementations: frame-based and table-based:

+* **Frame-based** implementations (e.g. x86) add to the cost of stack frames (that is, function calls), which is already not insignificant in performance-critical parts of the program.
+The added cost affects both the happy and the sad path: function calls become a bit more expensive even if no exception is thrown.

+* **Table-based** implementations (e.g. Itanium, x64) add to the cost of stack frames but only on the sad path.
+In fact, the performance of the happy path is often improved.
+However, if an exception is thrown and stack unwinding must commence, the table-based approach leads to a reduction in speed, compared to frame-based implementations.

+Table-based exception handling has been designed based on the questionable assumption that it is critical to eliminate speed overhead in programs that don't `throw`.
+I'm saying questionable, because in practice such programs are compiled with `-fno-exceptions`.

+Ironically, the (older and less sophisticated) frame-based approach is preferable when we need to better control the cost of exception handling.
+The reason is that the already light overhead added to the happy path can be easily eliminated by inlining.
+This leaves only the cost of the sad path, which is also much more predictable, compared to the table-based approach.

+#### 6.2.2.
 Communicating the *failure flag*

 Current implementations do not communicate the *failure flag* explicitly.
 Instead, when throwing an exception, the compiler uses some form of automatic stack unwinding (possibly similar to `longjmp`) to reach the appropriate `catch` block, and to know which destructors to call.
-Naturally, this is the source of much of the overhead of C++ exception handling.

 A much better approach would be for functions which may throw to communicate the *failure flag* explicitly.
 For example, an ABI can be designed to transport this bit of information in the Carry flag.
 This would allow each exception-neutral function to implement the error check, as well as to call the correct destructors in case of an error, with virtually no overhead.

-#### 6.2.2.
+#### 6.2.3.
 Allocation of exception objects

-In C++, the `catch` statement matches exception objects dynamically.
-This is the reason why they must be allocated dynamically.

 Consider the following exception type: